VK2ARH/Cowtown-ADX-Project/README.md

 # May 2025 Updates
 Latest addition updates the Construction Manual to v1.7 incorporates learnings gained from the Cowtown and MWRS buildathons and correcting the error in the number of L2 windings for the LPR.
 The manual from 1.6 onwards includes additional tuning and testing information which avoids the need to download additional documents from this repository to support a build.
 The construction manual has been updated to support the Radio and Electonics Association of Southern Tasmania (REAST) build in March 2025.
 This includes the use of the 7 band variant, a newly designed top cover and the 7 band LPF kit.

+The firware has been upgraded to include 8 bands with 160m added.
+This is indicated by three LED's being illuminated during band configuration mode representing 160m.
+As there appears to be no published FT4 frequency on 160m this mode is not available when selecting 160m as the band and FT8 Mode 'slot' defaults to FT8 and indicates that in the MODE LED's accordingly.
+Details of the LPF for 160m will be published shortly.

 I have also produced three support videos dealing with:
 - Fine tuning the ADX by calibrating the VFO,
 - Tuning the LPF's to optimize power out and efficiency, and